marlam/6fs/README.md

 block data.

 Unused bits or array entries at the end of each file are removed so that the files do not occupy more space than necessary.
-Moreover, unused data block entries are deallocated from the underlying file system if that file system supports the `fallocate` flag `FALLOC_FL_PUNCH_HOLE`, so that even unused data blocks in the middle of the array do not occupy disk space.
+Moreover, with `--punch-holes=1` unused data block entries are deallocated from the underlying file system if that file system supports the `fallocate` flag `FALLOC_FL_PUNCH_HOLE`, so that even unused data blocks in the middle of the array do not occupy disk space.

 Each inode stores an index to the data associated with that inode (directory entries or data blocks).
 That index uses multilevel indirection to